csesoc/discord-leetcoder/README.md

-# LeetCoder
+# Discord LeetCoder

 Originally based off [this repo](https://github.com/chakrakan/leetcode-disc) and converted to Discord.js V14 with changes to focus on providing free problems with included PoTD (problem of the day) functionality.

+Currently setup for UNSW's Computer Science and Engineering Society.

 ### Installation and Running Locally